skaffroddin/E-foodfinder/Documentations/db.md

 Database Schema
 The schema will have two main tables:

-Restaurants – stores details about each restaurant, including location data (latitude and longitude).
-Menu Items – stores details about each menu item available at each restaurant.
-Table Structures and Relationships
-Here’s how the tables might look:

-1. Restaurants Table
-Column	Type	Description
-id	BIGINT (PK)	Unique identifier for the restaurant name	VARCHAR(255)	Name of the restaurant address	VARCHAR(255)	Full address of the restaurant latitude	DECIMAL(10, 8)	Latitude of the restaurant longitude	DECIMAL(11, 8)	Longitude of the restaurant rating	FLOAT	Average rating (optional, for user feedback) created_at	TIMESTAMP	Timestamp when the entry was created updated_at	TIMESTAMP	Timestamp when the entry was last updated Primary Key: id
-Indexes: Index on latitude and longitude for geolocation queries.

-2. Menu Items Table
-Column	Type	Description
-id	BIGINT (PK)	Unique identifier for the menu item restaurant_id	BIGINT (FK)	Foreign key referencing id in the restaurants table name	VARCHAR(255)	Name of the menu item (e.g., "Chilli Chicken") price	DECIMAL(8, 2)	Price of the menu item description	TEXT	Description of the item category	VARCHAR(50)	Category (e.g., "Appetizer", "Main Course") created_at	TIMESTAMP	Timestamp when the entry was created updated_at	TIMESTAMP	Timestamp when the entry was last updated Primary Key: id
-Foreign Key: restaurant_id references id in restaurants
-Indexes: restaurant_id for optimized lookup of menu items by restaurant.

-Table Structures and Relationships
 1. Restaurants Table
 Column	Type	Description
 id	BIGINT (PK)	Unique identifier for the restaurant